continuedev/continue/docs/docs/concepts/core.md

 # Core

+*TODO: Explain in detail what this is and what its purpose is*

 The `Core` connects the SDK and GUI with the IDE (i.e. in VS Code, a web browser, etc), enabling the steps to make changes to your code and accelerate your software development workflows.

 The `Core` includes